-STANDARDS OF WORK: College level work is expected ; work is graded for both accuracy and quality of work.
+STANDARDS OF WORK: College level work is expected; work is graded for both accuracy and quality of work.

 - Written work that is graded must be complete, neat, legible, organized, and in order.
-When work/explanation is requested, correct answers must be supported by correct work to receive credit; otherwise you may lose credit, even if the final answer is correct. - Interpretation is crucial in statistics: when are asked for interpretations, conclusions or explanations, use complete sentences that explain concepts and conclusions in the context of the problem.
-It is expected that you will learn and use proper statistical wording and form.
+When work/explanation is requested, correct answers must be supported by correct work to receive credit; otherwise you may lose credit, even if the final answer is correct. - Interpretation is crucial in statistics: for interpretations, conclusions or explanations, use complete sentences that explain concepts and conclusions in the context of the problem.
+You are expected to learn and use proper statistical wording and form.
 You will be taught in class what is expected when specific statistical wording and form are needed.
-You can lose credit for missing, incomplete or incorrect interpretations and explanations. - For papers handed in : Write full name/class time and staple (no folded corners); if unstapled work is handed in and pages come apart and separate and get lost, the work is considered incomplete.
+You can lose credit for missing, incomplete or incorrect interpretations and explanations. - For papers handed in: Write full name/class time and staple (no folded corners); if unstapled work is handed in and pages come apart and separate and get lost, the work is considered incomplete.
 Instructor is not responsible for lost pages if it is not stapled.